All Episodes

 He's back.

-It's been less than twenty-four hours, but uh Obama's Jobs Act is doing an incredible thing.
+It's been less than 24 hours, but Obama's Jobs Act is doing an incredible thing.

-And uh next thing you know, not only is uh is uh the Rush Limbaugh show announcers job saved, but uh the EIB network hires one lucky foreigner for three hours of casual day labor.
+And next thing you know, not only is the Rush Limbaugh show announces jobs saved, but the EIB network hires one lucky foreigner for three hours of casual day labor.

-So that's a second job uh created or saved right there.
+So that's a second job created or saved right there.

-Uh well, okay, I'm an illegal immigrant, so it doesn't show up in the statistics, but uh but let's face it, when the border patrol guy arrives to kick down the door and deport me, uh that'll be a third job created and saved.
+But let's face it, when the Border Patrol guy arrives to kick down the door and deport me, that'll be a third job created and saved.

-And of course, many of the forty thousand people being laid off at Bank of America today will be needed to do new green jobs, printing large amounts of green paper for the half a trillion dollars that the American Jobs Act is uh going to cost.
+And of course, many of the 40,000 people being laid off at Bank of America today will be needed to do new green jobs, printing large amounts of green paper for the half a trillion dollars that the American Jobs Act is going to cost.

-So that's even more new jobs being created or saved uh right there.
+So that's even more new jobs being created or saved right there.

 Yes, Monday to Thursday, a highly trained broadcast specialist determines the content of this show.